Almog81/AutomationPlayground-cypress/README.md

-# Automation Playground
+# Cypress-Projects

-This project contains automated test scenarios for the Automation Playground website using Cypress.
+This project contains automated test scenarios for the Automation Playground website and OrangeHRM using Cypress.
+The tests for Automation Playground cover various scenarios, while the tests for OrangeHRM utilize the Page Object pattern.

 ## Description

+The Cypress-Projects repository contains automated test scenarios for two different applications:

-The Automation Playground project automates various scenarios on the [Automation Playground website](http://www.uitestingplayground.com) using Cypress.
-It includes test cases for dynamic IDs, class attributes, hidden layers, load delays, AJAX data, client-side delay, click interactions, text input, scrollbars, dynamic tables, and text verification.
+1. **Automation Playground**: This section includes test cases for various scenarios on the [Automation Playground website](http://www.uitestingplayground.com).
+The tests cover dynamic IDs, class attributes, hidden layers, load delays, AJAX data, client-side delay, click interactions, text input, scrollbars, dynamic tables, text verification, progress bar, visibility, mouse over, non-breaking space, overlapped element, and shadow DOM.

+2. **OrangeHRM**: This section utilizes the Page Object pattern to automate test scenarios for the OrangeHRM application.
+The tests are organized into two files:

+- **LoginTest.cy.ts**: This file contains tests related to the login functionality of OrangeHRM.
+The scenarios covered are:
+  - Successfully login: Verifies that a user can successfully log in using valid credentials.
+  - Fail to login: Verifies the error message when attempting to log in with invalid credentials.

+- **MenuTest.cy.ts**: This file contains tests related to menu actions and navigation within OrangeHRM.
+The scenarios covered are:
+  - Go to PIM page: Verifies that the user can navigate to the PIM page from the menu and confirms the page name.
+  - Search for a page: Verifies that the search functionality correctly displays the expected page in the menu.
+  - Search for a non-existing value: Verifies that searching for a non-existing value in the menu does not display any results.

-## Test Scenarios
+## Project Structure

-The project includes the following test scenarios:
+The project is organized as follows:

-- **Test01: Dynamic ID**: Verifies the presence of a button with a dynamic ID.
-- **Test02: Class Attribute**: Presses a button and verifies an alert message.
-- **Test03: Hidden Layers**: Clicks on a button and verifies its clickability.
-- **Test04: Load Delay**: Verifies the appearance of a button after a delay.
-- **Test05: AJAX Data**: Clicks on a button and verifies the loading of data via an AJAX GET request.
-- **Test06: Client Side Delay**: Clicks on a button and verifies data calculated on the client side.
-- **Test07: Click**: Clicks on a button and verifies the existence of a success button.
-- **Test08: Text Input**: Types input into a text field, clicks on a button, and verifies the input value.
-- **Test09: Scrollbars**: Scrolls to a button and clicks on it.
-- **Test10: Dynamic Table**: Locates the Chrome process row, gets the CPU load value, and verifies it against a yellow label value.
-- **Test11: Verify Text**: Verifies the presence of the text "Welcome UserName!" using XPath.
+- `cypress/`
+  - `fixtures/`
+    - Contains test data files if needed.
+  - `e2e/`
+    - `Automation Playground/`
+      - Contains the test files for Automation Playground scenarios.
+          - `pages/`
+            - Contains Page Object classes for Automation Playground.
+    - `orangeHRM/`
+      - Contains the test files for OrangeHRM scenarios.
+        - `pages/`
+            - Contains Page Object classes for OrangeHRM.
+  - `support/`
+    - Contains utility files, custom commands, and other support files for the tests.
+  - `plugins/`
+    - Contains Cypress plugins configuration files.
+  - `README.md`
+    - Provides project-related instructions and information.

 ## Getting Started